 Notification according to Chapter 9, Section 10 of the Securities Markets Act of change in holdings in Enento Group’s shares

-Enento Group Plc ("Enento”) has on 8 November 2023 received an announcement under Chapter 9, Section 5 of the Securities Markets Act, according to which the direct holding of Sampo Plc fell below the threshold of 5 percent on 8 November 2023.
+Enento Group Plc ("Enento”) has on 8 November 2023 received an announcement under Chapter 9, Section 5 of the Securities Markets Act, according to which the indirect holding of Mandatum Plc has exceeded the threshold of 10 percent on 8 November 2023.

-The holdings of Sampo Plc in Enento amounted to 0 shares, corresponding to 0 percent of Enento’s total shares.
+The holdings of Mandatum Plc in Enento amounted to 3,079,433 shares, corresponding to 12.81 percent of Enento’s total shares.

 Enento has one share series, each share entitling to one vote.
 The total number of Enento’s shares is 24,034,856 shares.